matthewliuswims/name-keeper/README.md

 0.02) need to change groupsScreen so it comes prepopulated with a group
 1) still need to fix jest..
-2) increased click size - but didnt' do it for the back button
+2) increased click size - but didnt' do it for the back button 0.25) need to be able to close sort and filter modals without applying changes

 ### Outstanding Issues
-0.25) need to be able to close sort and filter modals without applying changes 0.5) add filter instructions?
 1) test deleting groups - in a mixed up way
 2) in the overflow section, have a help screen.
 2) need to fix ref warnings in AddUserScreen - I just don't understand them
-3) what if the groupname and username are super long?
-5) try a bunch of users and a bunch of groups
-6) see if https://native.directory/stars/popup-menu works well
 7) don't have to import styles if I'm not overriding anything?
 8) change package versions from latest to numbers
 9) design decision for groupName.. was bad